 A scoping report was produced that summarises the key work undertaken in Stage A and was used as the basis of the statutory consultation exercise.
-This report (the
+This report (the Environmental Report) sets out the work to complete Stage A and undertake Stages B and C. Stage D involves consultation on this report and Stage E will take place following the adoption of the JMWMS.

-&lt;sup>2 A Practical Guide to the Strategic Environmental Assessment Directive
+2 A Practical Guide to the Strategic Environmental Assessment Directive